FinapsMX/widget-blueprint/Blueprint/Blueprint.md

  	 - **Mendix project path**: <Project_Root_Directory>
 	 - **Which programming language do you want to use for the widget?**: Typescript
 	 - **Which type of components do you want to use?**: Class Components
-	 - **Which tpye of widget are you developing?**: For web and hybrid mobile apps
+	 - **Which type of widget are you developing?**: For web and hybrid mobile apps
 	 - **Which template do you want to use for the widget?**: Empty widget
 	 - **Add unit tests for the widget?**: No *(We will create these ourselves)*
 	 - **Add End-to-end tests for the widget?**: No